-Information on Refugee Resettlement for Ukrainian Citizens
+Information on Refugee Resettlement for Ukrainians

-On March 24, the Biden administration announced that it would allow 100,000 Ukrainians and others to come to the U.S. through a range of legal pathways, including the U.S. Refugee Admissions Program.
+Last year the Biden administration announced that it would allow 100,000 Ukrainians and others to come to the U.S. through a range of legal pathways, including the U.S. Refugee Admissions Program.

-To start the process, a sponsor in the United States (friend, relative, or organization) must file Form I-134, Declaration of Financial Support, which documents that the applying sponsor(s) has the financial means to support the arriving Ukrainian(s) for up to two years, if necessary.
-Ukrainians must have been residents in Ukraine as of February 11, 2022; complete public health requirements (including vaccines); submit biometrics; and pass security checks.
-If the I-134 is approved, sponsors and/or Ukrainian beneficiaries must arrange travel to the United States.
+To start the process, a sponsor in the United States (friend, relative, or organization) must file Form I-134A, Declaration of Financial Support, which documents that the applying sponsor(s) has the financial means to support the arriving Ukrainian(s) for up to two years, if necessary.
+Ukrainians must have been residents in Ukraine as of February 11, 2022, complete public health requirements (including vaccines), submit biometrics, and pass security checks.
+If the I-134A is approved, sponsors and/or Ukrainian beneficiaries must arrange travel to the United States.
 After parole is granted, Ukrainians will be permitted to reside in the U.S. for a period of up to two years and will be eligible to apply for employment authorization.
 More information about Uniting for Ukraine and the application process can be found here.

 Individuals who are already in the refugee resettlement application process through the Resettlement Support Center (RSC) Eurasia/IOM should email the RSC at firstname.lastname@example.org to inquire about case status or provide updated location/contact details.